ShivamSoliya/advertisex-case-study/readme.md

 - **Correlate Data:** Employ Window and Join transforms to correlate data across topics.

-Join impressions with clicks or conversion based on user ID, ad ID, ensuring the click timestamp falls within a specific window after the impression timestamp or to compute correlation coefficients to understand how these events are related and whether there's any causal relationship between them..
+Join impressions with clicks or conversion based on user ID, ad ID, ensuring the click timestamp falls within a specific window after the impression timestamp or to compute correlation coefficients to understand how these events are related and whether there's any causal relationship between them.

 ### 3. Error Handling and Alerting Proposed Method: